 You will find contact details for the court on the relevant webpage, usually phone and email.
 If there isn’t a listed court manager, use the general enquiries details.

 Start your communication as early as possible as the court staff are very busy so it may take several attempts to get through by phone, or emails may not be responded to for a few weeks.

 It can be useful to follow up any phonecalls or meetings with emails so there is a record of your requests.
 We have had constructive experiences with sending a clearly laid out email explaining issues, outlining adjustment requests and directing the reader to the relevant parts of the Equal Treatment Bench Book.

 Courts run largely on very strict rules to ensure people’s legal rights are met.
 This can lead to court-staff almost robotically refusing any request that seems to be a bit different.
 This is rarely malicious.

 We recommend that you challenge unreasonable refusals gently and firmly, and repeat your request.
 It may be helpful for you to explain the nature of the barriers that you face or anticipate, as staff may then become more understanding or be able to make suggestions you had not thought of.

 Escalation or judicial orders may be needed

 Another reason to make your reasonable adjustment requests early is that in some cases your request may need to be escalated to more senior staff or a judge to make a decision.
-While courts are service providers, sometimes they will refuse requests (especially those which cost money or change normal procedure) unless a judge makes a ‘legal order’ which can usually be done on paper.
+While courts are service providers, sometimes they will refuse requests (especially those which cost money or change normal procedure) unless a judge makes a ‘legal order’ which can usually be done as a ‘paperwork process’